Hess-Verdon & Associates PLC

 Co trustee requirements include:

-All co-trustees must participate equally in the administration of the Trust.
-Duties may be divided between them, but all decisions must have unanimous consent.
+All co-trustees should participate equally in the administration of the Trust.
+Duties may be divided between them, but all decisions should have unanimous consent.
 If one of the co-trustees is seen as being derelict in their duties, the other trustee can petition the courts to remove their trustee status.
 Likewise, if the beneficiaries believe that one co-trustee is failing to do their fiduciary duty, they can also petition the courts for removal.

 Each of the co-trustees is responsible for preventing other co-trustees from committing a breach of Trust.
 If one trustee commits a breach, it is the other trustees’ responsibility to compel the guilty party to fix the situation.